Argon007/binance/README.md

 COIN-M and Vanilla Options connectors are not yet available, though contributions are welcome!

 ### REST Spot/Margin/etc
 Start by importing the spot client.
-API credentials are optiona, though an error is thrown when attempting any private API calls without credentials.
+API credentials are optional, though an error is thrown when attempting any private API calls without credentials.

 ```javascript
 const { MainClient } = require('binance');